nmbmejia/dvo.commuters.guide.docs/PRIVACY_POLICY.md

 ## Collection of Routine Information

-Davao Commuters Guide do not track basic information about their users.
+Davao Commuters Guide do not track any information about their users.